 So why would you want to do a deep dive if it’s considered to have more risks?
 Deep diving gives you the opportunity to visit new underwater areas, find new type of marine life, or discover more interesting wrecks.
-The additional risk and journey into the unknown also make it a very exciting and rewarding experience!
-And like any type of diving, with the right planning, training and the right team, it’s perfectly safe.
+The additional risk and journey into the unknown also makes it a very exciting and rewarding experience!
+And like any type of diving, with the right planning, course and the right team, it’s perfectly safe.

 2) WRECK DIVING

 There’s a lot of human history at the bottom of our lakes, seas and oceans.
 Much of it in the form of wrecks – shipwrecks, aircraft, and other artificial structures, which can give us a fascinating insight into our past.

 Every wreck holds promises of discovering something no-one else has seen before or unlocking an important secret to our past.
 It also offers us the observer chance to get closer to exciting or tragic maritime heritage or history.
 They also sometimes contain artifacts – but don’t get thrifty!
 They should be left it in situ so as to not compromise the archeology and give other divers the opportunity to enjoy the wreck.
 In most countries, treasures hunting or removing souvenirs is an illegal act punishable by large fines or jail sentences.

 Are wrecks good or bad for the environment?
 There are nearly three million wrecks on the ocean floor.
 Many of them serve as an artificial reef, creating a man-made habitat and offering protection for many types of marine life.
 It may take several years for the wreck-reefs to mature, but when they do they expand the food web and attract all forms of life.
 Wrecks which are sunk accidentally can contain toxic substances and pose threats to the environment.